 • If _config.js is not present, it skips this step

-9. Writes the result to the output directory
+8. Writes the processed files to the output directory (the copied one had been copied already)

 The processing order for extensions is important: extensions are processed from right to left: